dbj-vessels/example/docs/aci_or_appsvc.md

 ## So, which?

 After analyzing the key features of both presented services, one can get an impression that they have some common parts.
-However, they were built for other purposes.
+However, they were built for different purposes.

 Azure Container Instances is a lightweight hosting service allowing us to quickly spin up a new container with our application.
 Its scope is usually well-known, and functionalities are rather basic.
 ACI might be a good choice if plans on expanding and scaling the application do not play a huge role, due to its predictable use.

 For comparison – Azure App Service is some kind of an ecosystem providing suitable tools and elasticity.
 Similarly to ACI, it uses containerization for running applications but in addition focuses on the whole software development process, and will work perfectly for complex web applications that are growing constantly.
 Factors such as high availability, scalability or plenty of possible out of the box integrations are the top priority.

 ## Summary

 In conclusion, the choice of proper hosting service depends mostly on the complexity of the application, plans for its further development, security concerns and many other aspects.
 This is why detailed analysis of architectural situation is needed, and will certainly help us to find solution tailored to the problem.

 ---